asmaaadel0/Natours/README.md

 ## About <a name = "about"></a>

-- It's a website with advanced animation, and styling, where I use sass, sass architecture, and icon-fonts with responsive design.
+- It's a website with advanced animation, and styling, where I use sass, sass architecture, and icon-fonts.

 ## Website link <a name = "link"></a>